DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-4.md

 * avoid excluding any users they are intended to serve

 $CTA
-Local authorities (as a public bodies) have a [legal duty](https://www.legislation.gov.uk/uksi/2018/852/contents/made) to meet [web content accessibility standards](https://www.w3.org/WAI/WCAG2AA-Conformance).
+Local authorities (as public bodies) have a [legal duty](https://www.legislation.gov.uk/uksi/2018/852/contents/made) to meet [web content accessibility standards](https://www.w3.org/WAI/WCAG2AA-Conformance).
 $CTA

 Suppliers and local authorities should: